-On this page the BFE pays homage to those members who have passed away but who will remain in our memory.
+On this page the BFE pays homage to colleagues, friends and illustrious figures in the field of ethnomusicology who have passed away but who will remain in our memory.
 It is our wish to honour the memory of these departed friends.

 Joan was born in 1918 in London.
 Her musical skills were immediately evident: by age 12 she had gained a scholarship to the Royal College of Music and went onto become a student there, winning the prestigious Hopkinson Gold Medal, which she shared with the well-known pianist Cyril Smith.
 At the Royal College she took an early interest in what at the time were little known European composers such as Bartok, who may have stimulated her interest in folk music and ethnomusicology.
 Joan graduated just as the war started and began teaching music at Putney High School and Roehampton Training College and gave piano concerts.
 In 1948 Joan began 30 years of freelancing at the BBC.
 Initially she played piano for the Home Service, made BBC records, including one with Spike Milligan, and produced music manuals for children.
 By 1955 Joan had become a self-taught expert on a number of early and remote musical instruments and began presenting programmes on historical musicology covering bagpipes, harps and, in 1957, a programme on Chinese instruments, the shawm and sheng, with the strapline ‘a programme of uninhibited music from many lands, played on unusual instruments’.
 This strapline epitomes Joan’s approach to her work and life – uninhibited and unusual.